HCL-TECH-SOFTWARE/domino-keep-docs/docs/extendingkeep/index.md

 ### config.json

-You will need to set up your config.json for your extension, which you later store in the `keepconfig.d` directory.
+You will need to set up your `config/config.json` for your extension, stored in your `src/main/resources` folder (default location for resources in Maven projects).
 For more details, see [configuration](../installconfig/index).
 An example is:

 ```json
 {